A COVID secure practice

 - Our Dispensing Opticians will use our smart mirror to take your measurements wherever possible to minimise the time they need to spend near you.

 - Our team members are using a daily self-symptom checker and will not attend work if they or any members of their household have symptoms of COVID-19.

-- All spectacle frames are sterilised in a UVC sterilising unit after being tried on by patients during dispensing appointments.
+- All spectacle frames are sterilised after being tried on by patients during dispensing appointments.

 - We have extended appointment duration and are carefully managing the clinic diary to limit the number of people in the practice at any one time.
 Spectacle collections, repairs and dispensing are by appointment.

 - We encourage patients to opt for home delivery for contact lenses.

 - Hand sanitiser stations are located at all entrances.

 - Social distancing guidelines are being followed wherever possible.